chrisstef/polyplace/README.md

 ## The Project

-An open platform where users can mint their own NFTs and list them on a marketplace or buying NFT from others.
+An open platform where users can mint their own NFTs and list them on a Marketplace or buying NFT from others.
 It includes:

 - A smart contract which represents a collection of NFTs by following the ERC-721 standard.
 - A smart contract which represents the NFT Marketplace and contains all the logic to make offers, execute offers...